Typhoon Prapiroon brings rainstorms, strong gusts to China - www.lokmattimes.com

 Typhoon Prapiroon brings rainstorms, strong gusts to China

-Beijing, July 22 South China's island province of Hainan witnessed rainstorms and gusty winds from Sunday to Monday ...
+Beijing, July 22 Many parts of south China witnessed rainstorms and gusty winds from Sunday to Monday morning ...

-Beijing, July 22 South China's island province of Hainan witnessed rainstorms and gusty winds from Sunday to Monday morning due to Typhoon Prapiroon, the fourth typhoon of the year, according to local meteorological authorities.
+Beijing, July 22 Many parts of south China witnessed rainstorms and gusty winds from Sunday to Monday morning due to Typhoon Prapiroon, the fourth typhoon of the year, according to local meteorological authorities.

-From Sunday to 10 a.m. on Monday, torrential rain hit eastern, central and western Hainan.
-A total of 12 cities and counties in the province, including the provincial capital, Haikou, saw rainfall exceeding 100 millimetres, reports Xinhua news agency.
+From 8 a.m. local time on Sunday to 10 a.m. on Monday, torrential rain hit eastern, central, and western Hainan.

+A total of 12 cities and counties in the island province of Hainan, including the provincial capital Haikou, saw rainfall exceeding 100 mm, Xinhua news agency reported.

 The coastal areas and waters off Hainan experienced widespread gusts, with the strongest recorded in Wancheng Town in Wanning City, reaching 38.2 metres per second.

-After making landfall in Wanning City around 1:30 a.m. on Monday, the typhoon moved into the eastern waters of the Beibu Gulf by 10 a.m.
+After making landfall in Wanning City around 1:30 a.m. (local time) on Monday, the typhoon moved into the eastern waters of the Beibu Gulf by 10 a.m. (local time)

-The typhoon is expected to continue moving northwest, strengthening again as it approaches the coastal areas near the China-Vietnam border, according to the Hainan provincial meteorological observatory.
+The meteorological observatory of the Guangxi Zhuang Autonomous Region raised the emergency response level for a major meteorological disaster (typhoon) from Level IV to Level III at 9:30 a.m. (local time) on Monday and maintained the yellow alert for a typhoon.

+China has a four-tier emergency response system for flood control, with Level I being the most urgent response and a four-tier, colour-coded weather warning system, with red representing the most severe warning, followed by orange, yellow, and blue.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app